awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-premise.md

 ## Download the CloudWatch Agent on an On\-Premises Server<a name="download-CloudWatch-Agent-onprem"></a>

 You can download the CloudWatch agent package using either Systems Manager Run Command or an Amazon S3 download link\.
-For information about using an Amazon S3 download link, see [Download the CloudWatch Agent Package Using an S3 Download Link](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.
+For information about using an Amazon S3 download link, see [Download the CloudWatch Agent Package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.

 ### Download Using Systems Manager<a name="download-CloudWatch-Agent-onprem-fleet-sys"></a>